25 Things To Do In & Around Nagoya

 As host of the 1998 Winter Olympic Games, Nagano is proud of its Olympic heritage.
 Events were spread across different resorts across the region and at several venues in Nagano City.

 Nagano is home to around 80 resorts however only a few were lucky enough to host events including Hakuba Happo One.
 Several events took place in and around Happo One, establishing Hakuba’s global profile.
 To this day, the resorts of Hakuba can lay claim to being Nagano’s most international and popular.
 Plenty to keep you entertained on your winter adventure!

 The Nagano Winter Olympics were the first to include snowboarding as a medaled sport, with all snowboarding events taking place in Shiga Kogen – Japan’s largest and highest ski resort.
 Boasting Nagano’s longest season and most reliable snow conditions – given its higher altitude and prevailing weather conditions – Shiga is another resort quickly coming to the attention of international visitors.
-Offering over 600 hectares of interconnected terrain, Shiga is likely to become much more poplar over the coming years so get there now while it’s still relatively quiet.
+Offering over 600 hectares terrain, Shiga is likely to become much more poplar over the coming years so get there now while it’s still relatively quiet.

 Less than an hours drive from Shiga, Nozawa Onsen is one of Nagano’s most popular resorts – offering skiers and boarders around 300 hectares of train between 565 and 1650 metres.